Ponna Wignaraja

 Deshamanya Ponna Wignaraja (1926) is a Sri Lankan academic, economist and social scientist.
 He was the Coordinator of South Asian Perspectives Network Association (the "SAPNA"), entity with ties of the United Nations University, and prior to that the Secretary-general of the Society for International Development at Rome (Italy).

 Early life and academic career

 Born in Sri Lanka during British colonization, when it was still known as British Ceylon, Ponna Wignaraja was educated in economics from the University of Ceylon in 1948.
 After Wignaraja received graduate degree in United States at Yale University.

-Between 1951 to 1953, Wignaraja was development advisor at International Monetary Fund (IMF).
+Between 1951 and 1953, Wignaraja was development advisor at International Monetary Fund (IMF).
 Thereafter, he was advisor at World Bank (1962–1967).

 Ponna Wignaraja was Secretary-general of the Society for International Development (1981–1986).
 In 1991, he was vice chairman of the Independent South Asian Commission on Poverty Alleviation and he was chairman of the South Asian Perspectives Network Association (SAPNA).

 In 1993, Ponna Wignaraja was awarded the highest civilian honour for national service in Sri Lanka: the honorifical title named Deshamanya.

 He is father of the Sri Lankan researcher and economist Ganeshan Wignaraja.